sebastianene07/calypso_os/README.md

-This OS embedded project is started from scratch and its purpose is for low power devices with running with low memory.
+This OS embedded project runs on low memory devices and consumes less power.

 ## Building